lucky123485/postgreSQL/README.md

 (3 rows)
 ```

-**Like operator:**Like" is a string comparison operator used in databases and programming that allows for pattern matching, often used in queries to search for a specified pattern within a text column.
+**Like operator**:Like" is a string comparison operator used in databases and programming that allows for pattern matching, often used in queries to search for a specified pattern within a text column.
 ```
 select * from student where name like 'ra%';
 ```